In Florida, there are two types of divorces:

 Whether your Florida divorce is a contested divorce or uncontested, it is almost always a very stressful and emotional time for one or both parties.
 Even if you believe you can settle your divorce “amicably” going it alone is unnecessary and widely discouraged.
-In either a contested or uncontested divorce scenario, as a seasoned divorce attorney, my experience has proven that those who are represented by a skilled divorce attorney are more likely to obtain a judgement or marital settlement agreement that will be highly satisfactory and in your best interest.
+In either a contested or uncontested divorce scenario, as a seasoned divorce attorney, my experience has proven that those who are represented by a skilled divorce attorney are more likely to obtain a judgment or marital settlement agreement that will be highly satisfactory and in your best interest.

-Ensuring that your rights are protected under Florida Divorce Law is my top priority.
 Helping you move securely into your future is what I strive for.

 Initial Consultations with Divorce Attorney Wendy Doyle-Palumbo in Pasco, Hernando, Citrus and Pinellas County, Florida

 If you are divorcing or considering divorce, divorce attorney Wendy Doyle-Palumbo offers an initial case evaluation from two convenient locations in Tampa Bay.
 From her Family Law Firm in Hudson, Florida, Wendy represents clients who need a divorce lawyer in Spring Hill, Brooksville and surrounding Hernando County, Florida locales.
 In Pasco County divorcing clients who need a divorce lawyer who can represent them in the 6th Judicial Circuit such as those in New Port Richey, Hudson, Port Richey, and Trinity can obtain a consultation at Attorney Doyle-Palumbo’s Hudson location.
 Wendy represents clients who are seeking a divorce in Dunedin, Clearwater, Holiday, Tarpon Springs, Palm Harbor in Pinellas County, Florida.